xonixx/intellij-awk/README.md

 ## Motivation

 - At the moment there is no AWK plugin for IDEA, which is a pity.
+- Help me develop [some](https://github.com/xonixx/makesure) of my own projects in AWK.
 - Interested to sharpen my Java skills and learn some IDEA internals.

 ## Goals v0.0.1